modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 #### 9.2.2 License Checks

-Vendors of tools that import FMUs that provide access to licensed tools and would like to be listed in the Cross-Check Table have to organize one-to-one tests with those tool vendors to produce testimonials for successful Cross-Check results.
+Vendors of tools that import FMUs that provide access to licensed tools and would like to be listed in the Cross-Check Table have to organize one-to-one tests with those tool vendors to produce testimonials for successful results.

 #### 9.2.3 Files to submit